 Let the casserole cool for 10 minutes before slicing and serving with the remaining Butter-Pecan Maple Syrup – if you stored it in a mason jar like I did you can simply remove the lid then zap it in the microwave for a minute or so.

 Since I’m suggesting you serve the Gluten-Free French Toast Casserole for the holidays, it’s a nice touch to serve fresh berries on top.
 Either way, you and your family are going to devour this sweet and decadent-tasting breakfast casserole.
-Enjoy, enjoy – and have a fabulous Thanksgiving!!
+Enjoy!

 free email bonus

 5 days of simple yet flavorful recipes that take the stress out of dinnertime!

 Gluten-Free French Toast Casserole with Butter-Pecan Maple Syrup

 Gluten-Free French Toast Casserole with Butter-Pecan Maple Syrup is make ahead and perfect for feeding a crowd.
 This gluten-free breakfast or brunch recipe will WOW!

 - For the Butter-Pecan Maple Syrup:

 - 3/4 cup Fisher Naturals Pecan Halves, roughly chopped